Addie Pearl Nicholson: Early life

 Nicholson and her husband, Daniel Nicholson, met when she was 18 years old.
 They married soon after and moved to Gee's Bend to farm and raise a family.
-Gee's Bend does not have many new families, and they refer to the Nicholson family as "incomers", though they have lived there most of their lives.
+Gee's Bend does not have many new families, and they refer to the Nicholson family as "incomers", though they lived there most of their lives.

 Work

 Nicholson first began to make quilts when she was 16 and began making more after she married.
 Her husband, Daniel, proudly recalls helping her quilt, joking that, "She couldn't beat me sewing."
 Their quilts, like most, were utilitarian, mostly used to keep their children warm at night and comfortable when sitting in the fields.

+Death

+Addie Pearl Nicholson died in Camden, Alabama, on January 13, 2022, four days before her 91st birthday.